harrietrc/loadimpact-docs/jekyll/_nextgen/getting-started/hello-world.md

 Learn more about Cloud Execution in the [test running]({{ site.baseurl}}{% link _nextgen/test-running/cloud-execution.md %}) section.

-You made it to the end, congrats!
+**Congratulations!
+You've run a smoke test, a locally executed test and a cloud executed test!**

+## Next Steps

-Now that you've successfully run your first k6 test, consider the following [load test preparations]({{ site.baseurl}}{% link _nextgen/getting-started/load-test-preparations.md %})
+Now that you've successfully run your first batch of k6 tests, consider the following [load test preparations]({{ site.baseurl}}{% link _nextgen/getting-started/load-test-preparations.md %}) to assist on your journey or performance testing mastery.